-If you are planning to do the negotiation yourself, you should practice and do your research.
+If you are planning to do the job offer negotiation yourself, you should practice and do your research.
 Walking into a negotiation and “winging it” will almost guarantee a poor result.
 Hiring managers and business owners, like recruiters, are often skilled negotiators and will have a significant edge if you don’t prepare.
 Take the time to practice with a friend, family member or close connection.
 Run through a number of scenarios to prepare yourself for anything that can be thrown your way.
 A number of other great tips include:

 - Research – Learn the market and current salary range for the position you are applying for.
 Make adjustments for your experience and skills.